flass/FwdTreeSim/README.md

 The nested nature of the model with genes evolving (within replicons) within genomes provides the opportunity to simulate their history in a incremental manner:

 First, the species tree is simulated (e.g. under a Moran process, but other models are implemented).
-In the case of the Moran process, *n* disjoint lineage trees evolve in parallel; these can be later connected at their root to provide a full species tree (with extinct lineages).
+In the case of the Moran process, *n* disjoint species lineages (trees) evolve in parallel; this collection of lineages can be later connected at their root to provide a full species tree (with extinct lineages).

 Second, each gene tree is simulated by copying the species tree and then proceeding from the initial time slice (where lineages have their root) to the final time slice (where are leaves of surviving lineages) and gradually editing this tree.
 Duplication, transfer and loss events occur stochastically in each gene tree branch crossing the current time slice.